 4. Mercury is a naturally occurring chemical element that is found in air, water and soil.
 It is emitted and released into the environment from volcanic activity, weathering of rocks and as a result of human activity.
-Main anthropogenic sources of mercury emissions and releases include ASGM, coal burning, industrial processes, waste incineration and primary mercury mining.
+Main anthropogenic sources of mercury emissions and releases include ASGM, coal burning, industrial processes, waste incineration and industrial mining.

 5. Mercury is a global threat to human health and the environment.
-Once released into the environment, mercury can travel long distances and persist in the environment, circulating between air, water, sediments, soil and living organisms until it is eventually deposited to deep ocean sediments or mineral soils.
+Once released into the environment, mercury can travel long distances and persist in the environment, circulating between air, waters, sediments, soil and living organisms until it is eventually deposited to deep ocean sediments or traped in soil by reduction process leading to cinnabar precipitationmineral soils.
 Mercury exists in various forms: elemental (metallic), inorganic and organic.
 The environmental behaviour and toxicological properties of different mercury compounds vary.
 Methylmercury presents the greatest risk to human health and wildlife.
 It is mostly produced in anaerobic aquatic ecosystems through natural bacterial process under certain conditions.

-6. Methylmercury bioaccumulates and biomagnifies, concentrating as it moves up the food chain, so that the highest levels are found in predatory species such as tuna, marlin, swordfish, sharks, marine mammals and humans.
+6. Methylmercury bioaccumulates and biomagnifies, concentrating as it moves up the food chain, so that the highest levels are found in predatory species in rivers and seas (-such as tuna, marlin, swordfish, sharks, marine mammals) and humans.
 There can be serious impacts on ecosystems, including reproductive effects on birds and predatory mammals.
 High acute or chronic exposure to mercury and mercury compounds is a serious risk to human health and the environment.